Braden-Hicklin/CS260/Final/README.md

+# NOTICE
+if this notice is present then that means the project is still incomplete

 # Purpose
 This project is intended to show some of the functions, features, and algorithms associated with graphs in c++.
 This a resubmission of the original project as the original used code that was not owned by me and simply adjusted a few variables and functions.
 All of the code in this project has been written by me and was created solely for this